 Outside is a plain looking green train carriage – which was Stalin’s personal rail transport.
 Normally closed I was lucky enough to enter on the tail end of a tour group.
 Luckily I had some time to myself to peer in the various compartments including Stalin’s bathroom and sleeping compartment.

 After a short walk around the surrounding area I headed back towards Gori fortress when the temperature fell rapidly and it started to rain.
-For the next 45 minutes I took shelter under the awning of a petrol station, wondering why i had not bought a jacket, but thankful for my recently bought umbrella.
+For the next 45 minutes I took shelter under the awning of a petrol station, wondering why I had not bought a jacket, but thankful for my recently bought umbrella.

-An easing in the rain prompted a move and after wandering the streets I eventually found my way up to the first.
+An easing in the rain prompted a move and after wandering the streets I eventually found my way up to the fort.
 A young couple were canoodling and the girl could not withhold a outburst of laughter at this crazy tourist arriving carrying an umbrella when most sane people would be somewhere drinking wine or coffee (as I would have had I found anywhere I could have!)

 The fortress itself was the outer walls only and the rest was grass except for a security box where two uniformed guards (one asleep on a makeshift bed) where guarding the place (from?)
 Guards are a common sight in Georgia, sometimes in the oddest places like this!